 We dropped in on the burgeoning researchers as they donned gloves and started delicately combing through the Rollins archives in the Olin Library.
 They unearthed photographs, newspaper clippings, yearbooks, letters, and more that when strung together started shaping the narrative of integration and diversity at Rollins throughout its 130-year history.

-Archives manager Rachel Walton and history professor Claire Strom helped steer the research, as the materials often raised as many questions as they answered, giving the students a real glimpse into how research is a fascinating yet often arduous process that requires critical thinking, discipline, and lots of patience.
+Strom and archives manager Rachel Walton helped steer the research, as the materials often raised as many questions as they answered, giving the students a real glimpse into how research is a fascinating yet often arduous process that requires critical thinking, discipline, and lots of patience.

 Facing outside threats because Ohio Wesleyan had a black player, Rollins President Hamilton Holt—a progressive who advocated diversity and acceptance—reluctantly agreed with students and the board of trustees that canceling the game would avoid the potential for violence.